phil-willis/phil-willis.github.io/_posts/react-testing.md

 ## Testing with React with @testing-library/react)
+- The `@testing-library` family of packages helps you test UI components in a user-centric way.
+It's a **DOM testing library**
 - A light-weight solution for testing React components
 - It provides light utility functions on top of react-dom and react-dom/test-utils in a way that encourages better testing practices
 - rendering the component with props (developer user)